Yomguithereal/furuikeya/README.md

 furuikeya is just to communicate a reflexion about poetry and litterature as a whole.

-This being said, one has to know that the furuikeya program is able to produce a grammatically correct haiku every 20 tries and gives a aesthetically correct one every 50.
+This being said, one has to know that the furuikeya program is able to produce a grammatically correct haiku every 20 tries and gives a vaguely aesthetically correct one every 50.
 The intervention of a human is still needed to determine which ones are good and which ones are not.
-This is therefore a reflexion about choice and serendipity in litterature rather than the annihilation of artistic creativity.
+This is therefore a reflexion about choice and serendipity in litterature rather than an attempt at the annihilation of artistic creativity.

 ##The Saijiki
 A saijiki, in Japanese, is an index of the most common kigos used in haikus.